 - Near the street An der Bergbrauerei: relatively high jetty, which is only accessible on foot.

-- Kanucenter Preetz Plön (only for customers) at the “Bootshaus” cafe: with floating dock, which is also suitable for low vehicles.
+- Kanucenter Preetz Plön (only for customers) at the “Bootshaus” cafe: With a floating dock, which is also suitable for low vehicles.

-- At the street Brunnenweg (location I have used): Nice slipway and picknick site.
+- At the street Brunnenweg (the location I have used): Nice slipway and picnic site.

 - At the northern end of the Kirchsee near the Scheilhorner Straße is another jetty.

 Overall a very nice tour.
 In places the wind was annoying and the paddling really exhausting, so you have to be careful with the larger lakes.
-But the river arms were a nice opportunity to take a break and admire the nature.
+But the river arms were a nice opportunity to take a break and admire the nature slowly passing by.

 However, it’s a bit of a shame that you’re only allowed on the moore at certain points.
-However, in less windy weather, the paddling distances between the official moorings are very doable.
+In less windy weather, the paddling distances between the official moorings are very doable.